penny4860/CarND-P2-Classifier/writeup_template.md

 | No entry				| No entry      							|

 The model was able to correctly guess 3 of the 5 traffic signs, which gives an accuracy of 60%.
-Test accuracy가 98.48% 인 것을 감안하면 매우 낮은 수치이다.
-웹에서 수집한 image들이 정사각형 형태가 아니고 직사각형 형태이기 때문에 이러한 결과가 나온 것 같다.
+Considering the 98.48% test accuracy, this is very low.
+It seems that the results are coming out because the images collected on the web are rectangular rather than square.

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

 The code for making predictions on my final model is located in the 35th cell of the Ipython notebook.

-For the first image(2-speed-limit-50), the model is not sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
+For the first image(2-speed-limit-50), the model is not sure that this is a Speed limit 20 (probability of 0.43), and the image does contain a Speed limit 50.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|